sunfounder/ezblock3/docs/source/quick_guide_3.1/install_ezblock_app.rst

 Open App Store (**iOS**) or Play Store (**Android**), then search and download **EzBlock Studio**.

-Linux/Mac OS X system/Windows users can use EzBlock Studio in a browser, see :ref:`use_on_web_3.1` for more details.
+Linux/Mac OS X system/Windows users can use EzBlock Studio in a browser, see :ref:`use_on_web_latest` for more details.

 .. image:: ../img/IMG_0407.PNG
     :align: center